Page Size Checker

 Website page size is critical in determining how fast a page loads.
 The larger the page size, the more data must be transferred from the server to the user’s browser, which can cause delays.
 A fast-loading website enhances user satisfaction, reduces bounce rates, and improves SEO performance.

-Critical Benefits of Optimizing Website Page Size:
+Critical Benefits of Optimising Website Page Size:

 • Faster Load Times: Smaller pages load quicker, resulting in better user experience and retention.